Botulism – A Rare but Dangerous Disease

 What Is Botulism?

-Botulism is a form of poisoning that results from the botulinum toxin.
+Botulism is a form of poisoning that results from exposure to the botulinum toxin.
 This toxin is among the most potent biological substances known and interferes with the transmission of nerve impulses to muscles, leading to progressive paralysis.
 The bacteria that produce it – Clostridium botulinum – are naturally found in soil and aquatic environments.
 They exist in a dormant form as spores, which can survive in harsh environments and become active under anaerobic (oxygen-free) conditions, such as those found in improperly preserved foods.

 Once activated, the bacteria produce the dangerous toxin that causes botulism.
 Even tiny amounts of this toxin can cause severe illness or death.